-The main campus will be served in the 10 year planning horizon by two (2) new parking garages: garage #5 is located along Macomb at Pensacola Street; and garage #6 is located south of Wildwood Halls, near the intersection of Jefferson and Pensacola Street.
+The main campus is served in the 10 year planning horizon by six (6) new parking garages: located as shown in Figure 11.3.
 The Southwest Campus will be served by surface lots, including a combination of formal parking, gravel lots, and grassed areas for overflow parking.